This post may contain affiliate links. Please read our privacy policy.

 How to Bake Quesadillas

-Preheat the oven to 400°F. Line a baking sheet with parchment paper or aluminum foil, and spray with nonstick spray.
+- Prepare the pan: Preheat the oven to 400 degrees.
+Line a baking sheet with parchment paper or aluminum foil, and spray with nonstick spray.

-Combine your filling, in this case a simple blend of shredded chicken (store-bought and shredded, or homemade and shredded), chili powder, and cheese in a large bowl.
+- Make the filling: Combine the shredded chicken, chili powder, and cheese in a large bowl.
 Some chopped olives are optional.

-Remove the quesadillas, let them sit on a cutting board for 2 minutes, then cut each half moon quesadilla into three wedges.
+- Serve: Remove the quesadillas, let them sit on a cutting board for 2 minutes, then cut each half-moon quesadilla into three wedges.

-As a main course I almost always just serve quesadillas with a simple salad, like Romaine Salad with Queso Fresco or Caesar Salad or a straightforward crunchy green lettuce salad.
+As a main course, I almost always serve quesadillas with a simple salad, like Romaine Salad with Queso Fresco or Caesar Salad or a straightforward crunchy green lettuce salad.
+A bean salad or a simply cooked vegetable is also a good pairing.

 - Overstuffed Chicken and Vegetable Quesadillas